acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 ```

-The code works by using math instead of checking every number against every other number.
+SUMMARY: The code works by using math instead of checking every number against every other number.
 It knows that if the array has length N, then the numbers are supposed to be all the integers from 0 up to N, with exactly one missing.
 First, it calculates what the sum of all numbers from 0 to N should be using the formula N times N plus 1 divided by 2.
 Then it loops through the array once and adds up all the numbers that are actually there.
 Since exactly one number is missing, the difference between the expected sum and the actual sum is that missing number.
 The function returns this difference, and because it only loops through the array one time and uses just a few variables, it runs in O(N) time and uses constant extra space.

 ## Task 3